 - Project Management

 - Advanced Manufacturing Systems

 - Quality Engineering

 - Engineering Design Applications

 Learning and teaching

 This programme is taught through block based or blended distance learning in the first two stages and through blended distance learning in the final stage.
-Formal teaching takes place using our virtual learning environment, Blackboard if the block based delivery is selected for the first two stages.
+Formal teaching takes place using on campus lectures and our virtual learning environment, Blackboard if the block based delivery is selected for the first two stages.
 For blended distance learning, formal teaching takes place using our virtual learning environment, Blackboard where apprentices will work through the learning resources and take part in monthly tutorials.
 This platform allows apprentices to access a comprehensive range of study materials, academic journals, databases and much more.
 Online learning gives apprentices the flexibility to study from any location without the need to frequently travel to the Aston University campus.

-In addition to online learning, all apprentices are supported by an academic and professional supervisor.
-The supervisors will meet with apprentices once per module, either in person or online, to provide advice and help bridge the gap between theory and practice.
+In addition to online learning, all apprentices are supported by a professional skills coach, an academic, and professional supervisor.
+The coaches and supervisors will meet with apprentices once per module, either in person or online, to provide advice and help bridge the gap between theory and practice.
 The professional supervisors are all Chartered Engineers and they will help the apprentices with their professional registration after successful completion of their degrees.

 The programme will be assessed through a combination of written and oral examinations, class tests, individual and group coursework projects, presentations and practical assessments.
 All projects and assignments are work-based, relating directly to the apprentice’s role in their organisation adding immediate value for both the apprentice and the employer.